Fayetteville, Arkansas: Climate

 Fayetteville has a humid subtropical climate (Köppen Cfa).
-Fayetteville experiences all four seasons and does receive cold air masses from the north; however, some of the Arctic masses are blocked by the higher elevations of the Ozarks.
+The city experiences all four seasons and receives cold air masses from the north; however, some of the Arctic masses are blocked by the higher elevations of the Ozarks.
 July is the hottest month of the year, with an average high of 88.7 °F and an average low of 69.4 °F. Temperatures above 100 °F are rare but do occur, on average, 3 times a year.
 January is the coldest month with an average high of 46.5 °F and an average low of 26.9 °F. Highs below 32 °F occur on average 10.4 times a year, with 0.6 nights per year dropping below 0 °F. The city's highest temperature was 111 °F, recorded on July 14, 1954.
 The lowest temperature recorded was -24 °F, on February 12, 1899.

 Precipitation is weakly seasonal, with a bimodal pattern: wet seasons in the spring and fall, and relatively drier summers and winters, but some rain in all months.
 The spring wet season is more pronounced than fall, with the highest rainfall in May.
-This differs slightly from the climate in central Arkansas, where the fall wet season is more comparable to spring.
+That differs slightly from the climate in central Arkansas, where the fall wet season is more comparable to spring.

 Demographics

 Fayetteville is the second most populated city in Arkansas.
-In the 2010 census, Fayetteville had a population of 73,580 and grew by 26.8 percent from the year 2000.